Semantic Map of the Bible

 Mapping the Bible

 The Semantic Map of the Bible is a graph of every single verse in the King James Version of the Bible.
 Verses are plotted according to their semantic content (meaning).
+This means that verses about similar topics should be close to each other.

 What is the Bible?